 Head downhill past more jumps (look out for the jumps on your left which look like mini houses) – the top of the field is quite steep so stay to the right by the trees where it’s easier to walk down.
 Then follow the public footpath signs downhill past the pylon towards Withington.

 Go through the gate at the bottom of the hill and turn left onto Chedworth Road.
 Then after 100 metres turn right down Dark Lane (marked unsuitable for HGVs).
-In another 100 metres the road meets Mill Lane, where you turn right and walk downhill towards The Mill Inn, which has a lovely waterside beer garden (though is currently closed for refurbishment).
+In another 100 metres the road meets Mill Lane, where you turn right and walk downhill towards The Mill Inn, which has a lovely waterside beer garden and is famous for its chicken and chips in a basket.

 Stage 2: Withington to Chedworth Roman Villa